phundament/app/README.md

 ---

-If you're looking for the Yii 1.1 version of Phundament please visit our [`master` branch](https://github.com/phundament/app).
+If you're looking for the Yii 1.1 version of Phundament please visit our [`3.0` branch](https://github.com/phundament/app/tree/3.0).

 ---